Newsletter Subscribe

 Rinse the chicken and pat them dry.
 Slice the tops of the chicken leg quarters with a knife; this will help the flavors penetrate the chicken’s flesh.
 Preheat the grill pan on medium-low heat.
 Slice the limes.

-When you press down on the chicken with tongs, it ensures that the surface of the chicken is in contact with the hot pan.
-During this process, make sure to watch the chicken carefully, avoid burning the skin.
-During this step, it is essential that the chicken has no raw spots.
-The skin should have a deep brown color.
-You may notice that some fat is rendering out, this is a very good sign.
+When applying pressure to the chicken using tongs, it is crucial to ensure that the surface of the chicken makes contact with the heated pan.
+During this process, monitor the chicken to prevent the skin from burning.
+At this stage, it is essential to ensure that there are no raw spots remaining on the chicken.
+The skin should achieve a deep brown hue, indicating proper cooking.
+You may observe that some fat is being rendered, which is a positive indication.

-While the Chicken is grilling, squeeze the lime juice into a bowl.
-Add paprika powder and date syrup to the bowl.
-Pour the marinade over the chicken leg quarters, then flip the chicken to ensure the meat is in contact with the citrusy marinade.
-After two minutes, remove the chicken leg quarters onto a plate.
-Let it rest for 2 minutes, then serve.
+While the chicken is grilling, squeeze fresh lime juice into a bowl.
+Subsequently, incorporate paprika powder and date syrup into the bowl.
+Pour the marinade over the chicken leg quarters, and then turn the chicken to ensure that the meat is thoroughly coated with the citrus-infused marinade.
+After allowing the chicken to marinate for two minutes, transfer the leg quarters to a plate.
+Allow the chicken to rest for an additional two minutes before serving.
+The Lime and Butter Chicken recipe is now ready to eat.
+Serve it immediately.

 Think of fresh and vibrant flavors that are perfect for a warm afternoon or a cool night.
 You can serve this dish with a Tomato Salsa, Rocket & Red Pepper salad, which would also be phenomenal, as it uses a tangy Italian salad dressing.
 This creamy corn salad is also a winner for imparting incredible flavors to this meal.